stellar/wallet-backend/README.md

 - Payment history tracking
 - Fee bump transaction support
 - Channel account management
-- Transaction Submission Service (TSS)
+- Transaction submission service (TSS)

 ## Local Development Setup
+In this section, we will go through the steps required to start the wallet-backend server for local development and contribution.

 ### Prerequisites